Pages: [1] 2 3 ... 5

 The proof is above my ad-hoc qualities too...

+(scientific articles should be free anyhow) Not wanting to start a full discussion on piracy or not, but that statement is an oversimplistic generalisation.
 IF the research behind it has been paid by public money, AND there's no chance to cause problems elsewhere (national security, .blah blah., already proven to be wrong but has not yet been marked so, ...), then I agree, it should be available to the taxpayers of the country that paid the research free of charge, besides an administrative fee to give access to the papers (which in modern, electronic times, is in the margins of cents) (you would pay for a book containing the paper, and in the past that was how you could get access to other papers).
+It's a controversial issue, and the current control of the papers by one or two big publishers who use their leverage to make big money is an issue.
+But piracy is not the solution.
+It helps putting pressure in finding a fairer system.

 Logged